digma-ai/digma/README.md

 In short, we can use existing logs, traces and metrics to answer questions such as:

-* Where is this function called from, is it even used
+* Where is this function called from, is it even used?
-* What data is passed into its parameters in runtime?
+* Is this a problematic area of the code?
+Where are my bottlnecks?
-* What type of errors does it raise in runtime, under which conditions, and how do they impact the final end user
+* What type of errors does this code raise in runtime, what issues are escalating?
+Which are affecting the end user?

-More important we can start correlating all of these data points.
-Does the performance of this function scale differently for different shipping methods?
-How is all of this information trending between releases, commits, types of users?
+More improtantly know whether sommething is important about the code we don't need to hop on another system, we can see that directly in the IDE as we are interactive with it.

 ## Digma is about Continuous Feedback